Bottle Babies – inexpensive, open-ended loose parts make a great addition to an indoor or outdoor play space.

 Meanwhile, I’m going to take the easy road here, and just share the photos of the Hooligans making and playing with ours.

-I set out an assortment of items that would sink and float: plastic beads, glass beads, water beads, corks and strips of coloured plastic. **I should mention that we added the baby oil to one bottle, and it didn’t really do much, other than make the inside of the bottle look greasy, so I personally wouldn’t bother with it again**
+**I should mention that we added the baby oil to one bottle, and it didn’t really do much, other than make the inside of the bottle look greasy, so I personally wouldn’t bother with it again.

 Cups and funnels make filling the bottles fun, and they’re great for developing hand/eye co-ordination.
 Adding food colouring can provide a lesson in colour mixing, and fine motor skills are tested when the children fill their bottles with their collection of small objects.